olab-io/meetup.js/README.md

 #Weekly JavaScript Meet-ups at SAIC
 This repo contains the materials, notes, and example code from our weekly JavaScript meet-ups.

-The first few weeks of our Meet-ups will be devoted to covering the basics.
-We will also have time for open conversation regarding the best way to structure our meetings to fit the groups needs.
-For now this is what we will start with:
+The first few weeks of our Meet-ups will be devoted to covering [the basics](basics).
+An 30 min to 1hr of each meet-up will also be designated to individual help and 1-on-1 help with personal projects.

 ## Links